libxsmm/libxsmm/README.md

 Please note that measuring the relative cost of automatically dispatching a requested kernel depends on the kernel size (obviously smaller matrices are multiplied faster on an absolute basis), however smaller matrix multiplications are bottlenecked by memory bandwidth rather than arithmetic intensity.
 The latter implies the highest relative overhead when (artificially) benchmarking the very same multiplication out of the CPU-cache.

 ### JIT Backend
-There might be situations in which it is up-front not clear which problem sizes will be needed when running an application.
-In order to leverage LIBXSMM's high-performance kernels, the library implements a JIT (Just-In-Time) code generation backend which generates the requested kernels on the fly (in-memory).
+There might be situations in which it is up-front not clear which problem-sizes will be needed when running an application.
+To leverage LIBXSMM's high-performance kernels, the library implements a JIT (Just-In-Time) code generation backend which generates the requested kernels on the fly (in-memory).
 This is accomplished by emitting the corresponding byte-code directly into an executable buffer.
-The actual JIT code is generated according to the CPUID flags, and therefore does not rely on the code path selected when building the library.
+The actual JIT code is generated per the CPUID flags, and therefore does not rely on the code path selected when building the library.
 In the current implementation, some limitations apply to the JIT backend specifically:

-1. In order to stay agnostic to any threading model used, Pthread mutexes are guarding the updates of the JIT'ted code cache (link line with `-lpthread` is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.
+1. To stay agnostic to any threading model used, Pthread mutexes are guarding the updates of the JIT'ted code cache (link line with `-lpthread` is required); building with OMP=1 employs an OpenMP critical section as an alternative locking mechanism.
 2. There is no support for the Intel&#160;SSE (Intel&#160;Xeon 5500/5600 series) and IMCI (Intel&#160;Xeon&#160;Phi coprocessor code-named Knights Corner) instruction set extensions.
 However, statically generated SSE-kernels can be leveraged without disabling support for JIT'ting AVX kernels.
 3. There is no support for the Windows calling convention (only kernels with PREFETCH=0 signature).

 The JIT backend can also be disabled at build time (`make JIT=0`) as well as at runtime (`LIBXSMM_TARGET=0`, or anything prior to Intel&#160;AVX).
 The latter is an environment variable which allows to set a code path independent of the CPUID (LIBXSMM_TARGET=0|1|sse|snb|hsw|knl|skx).
 Please note that LIBXSMM_TARGET cannot enable the JIT backend if it was disabled at build time (JIT=0).

-One can use the aforementioned THRESHOLD parameter to control the matrix sizes for which the JIT compilation will be automatically performed.
-However, explicitly requested kernels (by calling `libxsmm_?mmdispatch`) are not subject to a problem size threshold.
+One can use the afore mentioned THRESHOLD parameter to control the matrix sizes for which the JIT compilation will be automatically performed.
+However, explicitly requested kernels (by calling `libxsmm_?mmdispatch`) fall not under a threshold for the problem-size.
 In any case, JIT code generation can be used for accompanying statically generated code.

 ### Generator Driver
-In rare situations it might be useful to directly incorporate generated C code (with inline assembly regions).
+In rare situations, it might be useful to directly incorporate generated C code (with inline assembly regions).
 This is accomplished by invoking a driver program (with certain command line arguments).
 The driver program is built as part of LIBXSMM's build process (when requesting static code generation), but also available via a separate build target:

 ```
 make generator